anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Our intention creates our reality.
+Quote: The less effort, the faster and more powerful you will be.

-By: Wayne Dyer
+By: Bruce Lee